CP1404/Practicals/prac_02/README.md

 during the semester anytime, and especially in our main surveys.

-**On paper**, write a program that asks the user for a password, with error-checking to repeat if the password doesn't meet a minimum length set by a variable.
+**On paper**, write a program that asks the user for a password, with error-checking to repeat if the password doesn't meet a minimum length set by a `CONSTANT`.
 The program should then print asterisks as long as the word.
 Example: if the user enters `Pythonista` (10 characters), the program should print `**********`.